bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-editor.rst

    markers to verify whether all your inputs are bound to data or a backing bean.

--  You see logic mapping markers if you call a HTML Dialog logic element in a button or link.
+-  You see logic mapping markers if you call an HTML Dialog logic element in a button or link.
 Use these to verify if all your actions are properly mapped to logic elements.